engineering and facilities

-- Rainforest Alliance Certified Coffee: The ART cafeteria is brewing up a cup of coffee that’s mmm! mmm! good for you and for the environment!
+- Rainforest Alliance Certified Coffee and Tea: Sodexo is brewing coffee snd tea good for you and for the environment!
 Traditional, forested coffee farms are havens for tropical wildlife and support the local economies in the tropics for more than 25 million people.
 Newer farming systems, which involve the clearing of tropical forest and the heavy use of chemicals, have proven to be environmentally destructive and to produce economically unstable communities.
-Coffee with the rainforest alliance certification (just look for this little green frog) supports farmers learning to grow coffee using sustainable methods and provides farmers with leverage to enter a more global market.
-Currently, 1.3% of the world’s coffee is Rainforest Alliance Certified.
+Rainforest Alliance Certified farms have met rigorous social and environmental standards set by the Sustainable Agriculture Network (SAN).
+The Sustainable Agriculture Standard covers the environmental, social, labor and agronomic management of farms that cultivate crops included in the Sustainable Agriculture Network´s (SAN) Farm Certification Policy

 - Meatless Monday: An international movement to help people reduce their meat consumption by 15% to improve personal health and the health of the planet.
 It is not an attempt to convert meat eaters to vegetarianism, but rather an aid in helping Americans reduce their meat consumption (which averages 45% above USDA guidelines daily) to help reduce the risk of chronic diseases like cancer, heart disease, diabetes and obesity, not to mention to improve the diet overall by helping to reduce intake of saturated fat and cholesterol.
 Eating less meat also helps the planet by limiting the carbon footprint, fossil fuel dependence and water demands of the diet.
 The ART and University cafeterias currently offer vegetarian options daily, including Gardenburgers® on the grill, and the salad bar, with other vegetarian options offered weekly including some soups and entrées on the hot line.
 Foods denoted with a “V” made out of two carrots are vegetarian.
 Every Monday, starting in February, the cafeterias will serve a meatless entrée in addition to traditional offerings.